rolling-scopes-school/tasks/react/modules/module02/README.md

 ## React.
 Routing

 The task should be based on the previous task.
+We're using [React Router v6.x ](https://reactrouter.com/en/main/start/overview) in this task.

 ### What should be done: